Let's turn the Philippines into a giant food forest

 • No need for synthetic herbicides, pesticides or fertilizer

-• And above all: it stores a lot of CO2 in the soil and trees
+• It stores a lot of CO2 in the soil and trees

 Will it work?